 - Members are also expected to provide feedback to the student on the dissertation.

 - Provide guidance to the student as needed and requested by student and/or mentor.

 - Results of the defense of the student’s research proposal.

 - If proposal is successful, recommendation for admission to candidacy.

 - Successful defense of the thesis/dissertation and recommendation for the designated degree, if appropriate.

 Robert's Rules of Order (Newly Revised) shall govern the conduct of all meetings.

-These Bylaws may be amended by a two-thirds vote of the GFC present, provided that the proposed amendment is submitted in writing to all member of the Assembly at least thirty days prior to such a meeting.
-Amendments may be proposed by Council resolution or by two thirds majority
+These Bylaws may be amended by a two-thirds vote of the GFC present, provided that the proposed amendment is submitted in writing to all members of the Assembly at least thirty days prior to such a meeting.
+Amendments may be proposed by Council resolution or by two-thirds majority